 Don’t ramble or include a lot of irrelevant details.

 Don’t praise yourself.
-Of course your mum loves it, that’s a given.
+And of course your mum loves it, that’s a given.

 Don’t concentrate on your themes at the expense of telling the story, unless that’s actually what the book is about – if it’s about addiction or about grief, that’s one thing, but ‘moving and lyrical and ultimately about love’ might be code for ‘pretentious navel-gazing and no plot’.